david-j-cox/extending-etbd-hierarchically/README.md

 # Evolutionary Theory of Behavioral Dynamics (ETBD)

 This repository contains implementations of Jack McDowell's Evolutionary Theory of Behavioral Dynamics, a computational model that applies evolutionary principles to explain operant behavior.
+The primary code was developed by Joe Hacker.

 ## Setup